awran5/typewriting/README.md

 # TypeWriting

-TypeWriting is a tiny lightweight plugin for adding nice, customizable Typewriting effect using custom HTML5 attributes.
+TypeWriting is a tiny lightweight JavaScript plugin for adding nice, customizable Typewriting effect using custom HTML5 attributes.
 This plugin is written in native JavaScript ES6 and does not requires any dependencies!

 Inspired by [TraversyMedia](https://www.traversymedia.com/).
 I've made some changes and modifications to suit my needs, if you have an issue/idea, please feel free to fork the repo or send me a push request and i'll be happy to push it.